PaddlePaddle/models/PaddleCV/Research/SemSegPaddle/README.md

 # SemSegPaddle: A Paddle-based Framework for Deep Learning in Semantic Segmentation

-This is a Paddle implementation of semantic segmentation models on muiltiple datasest, including Cityscapes, Pascal Context, and ADE20K.
+This is a Paddle implementation of semantic segmentation models on multiple datasets, including Cityscapes, Pascal Context, and ADE20K.

 ## Updates